icopy-site/awesome/docs/awesome/awesome-gif.md

 <b><a href="#license--credits">License & Credits</a></b>
 </p>

-This is a list of tools, scripts, libraries, examples & other resources related to the Graphics Interchange Format (https://github.com/davisonio/awesome-gif/blob/master/GIF) image format.
+This is a list of tools, scripts, libraries, examples & other resources related to the Graphics Interchange Format (GIF) image format.

 ![](https://davison.io/assets/img/awesome-gif-logo.gif)